KeklordNappa/KeklordNappa/README.md

-### Hi there 👋
+### Welcome!

-My name is William Gulick.
+My name is William.
 I'm a computer simulations and games student studying video game design.
-It's my dream to take these lessons and create positive, memorable experiences for whoever finds my work.
+It's my dream to take the lessons I'm learning now and create positive, memorable experiences for whoever finds my work.

 Currently studying at the University of Tulsa